Freelance SEO: The Ultimate Guide With EVERYTHING You Need To Know

 Examples of Web 2.0s include free blog sites (Wix and WordPress.com), social media sites (Facebook, Linkedin), message and bulletin boards (Reddit, legacy vBulletin sites), video platforms (Youtube, DailyMotion), and pretty much anything that gives you an editable Profile or the ability to post links.

-Being able to manipulate social media is also another important thing that any good SEO course should be able to teach you.
+Being able to use social media is also another important thing that any good SEO course should be able to teach you.
 Using social media is about more than just making a profile for your site and forgetting about it.
 You have to make sure all of your social media feeds link back to each other and are “chained” together, so to speak.

 3. Local SEO